Arthritis or Osteoarthritis?

 Arthritis: Inflammation of the Joints

 Arthritis comes from the term “arth” meaning joints while “itis” means inflammation.
-In the case of arthritis is the swelling that causes damage and pain to the joints.
+In the case of arthritis it is the swelling that causes damage and pain to the joints.
 This inflammation is mainly caused by an autoimmune disorder in which the immune system attacks the tissues of the joints.
 Progression of this disease can be extremely rapid and aggressive and strike at any age.
 The so-called inflammatory arthritis encompasses a wide spectrum of pathologies like:

 - Rheumatoid polyarthritis